 Oh the fun we had as we traveled around the world through the pages of our picture books.
 We glimpsed beautiful pieces of art, studied the diversity of many countries and made beloved friends inside the pages of our cherished books.
 Even now, my children will quote lines from those books, or mention other favourite memories from our years with the FIAR curriculum.

-How I Used It:
+How I Used Five in a Row:

 I’m not one of those “open and go” kinda Mammas.
 I really really need a plan to not feel frazzled.
 Of all the ways I choose to plan out our weeks with FIAR my favourite was to open my manual and look at the book we were going to use next.
 I’d take a highlighter and mark everything in the guide I wanted to be sure to cover.
 I’d pencil in notes in the side bars and do a quick scan of our home bookcase to see what we had, if needed, to go along with our studies.